nickdoucette24/capstone/README.md

 ## Overview

 'pitstop' is a comprehensive dive into the world and stats of Formula 1.
 Users will be able to customize a Profile Page exactly to their liking.
-Predefined slots will be available, which allow the user to select exactly which stat or tracker they would like to see.
-Users will also be able to choose a favourite team, switching the entire theme of the website to match that teams colours.
-Aside from customization, users will be able to follow the current season by viewing each race weekend's results, as well as having a live session tracker which will allow them to follow along and view stats that they typically won't have access to when streaming live.
-Finally, the Archive Page will allow users to interact with data throughout the history of the sport.
-This will contain rankings in main statistical categories, as well as the ability the make custom filtered searches to view rankings of specific statistical categories.
+Predefined slots will be available, allowing users to select precisely which stats or trackers they want to see displayed on their profile.
+Users can choose a favourite team, changing the entire theme of the website to match that team's colours.
+In addition to customization, users can follow the current season by viewing each race weekend's results and using a live session tracker to view stats that are typically unavailable when streaming live.
+The Archive Page allows users to interact with data throughout the history of the sport, containing rankings in main statistical categories and enabling custom filtered searches to view specific statistical rankings.

 ### Problem

-Formula 1 has been on the rise for a few years now, yet it still lacks a simple way to view current season and race data as well as historical stats.
-The go-to spots to get this type of data lack seamless user interaction, and in most cases are clunky and out of date. 'pitstop' will allow users to follow races live and see stats that they otherwise wouldn't have access to while watching the broadcast.
-This will provide new fans much better insight when trying to learn the complex details of the sport, as well as providing seasoned fans a more in-depth portal to track data and stats as they happen.
-Formula 1 is growing, but it is focusing more on hooking new fans on the drama of the sport, rather than the complex technical strategies and engineering that true fans fall in love with. 'pitstop' will be a platform to help change that and cater to fans who want to know the sport, rather than just follow the drama.
+Formula 1 has been on the rise for a few years now, yet it still lacks a straightforward way to view current season and race data as well as historical stats.
+The go-to spots for this type of data often lack seamless user interaction and are usually clunky and outdated. 'pitstop' will allow users to follow races live and see stats that they otherwise wouldn't have access to while watching the broadcast.
+This will provide new fans with much better insight when trying to learn the complex details of the sport and give seasoned fans a more in-depth portal to track data and stats as they happen.
+Formula 1 is growing, but it focuses more on hooking new fans on the drama of the sport rather than the complex technical strategies and engineering that true fans fall in love with. 'pitstop' will be a platform to help change that and cater to fans who want to know the sport, rather than just follow the drama.

 ### User Profile